 Anti-Inflammation Step Six: Get & Stay Super-Hydrated

-This, too, is a whole topic in and of itself, but I recommend for most people that you drink between 2-4 litres of good quality, filtered water on a daily basis…without fail.
+This, too, is a whole topic in and of itself, but I recommend for most people that you drink between 2-4 liters of good quality, filtered water on a daily basis…without fail.

 Not all waters are created equal and you can get my guide to water & hydration here.

-When I tell people they should be drinking up to 4 litres of water a day they usually have two concerns:
+When I tell people they should be drinking up to 4 liters of water a day they usually have two concerns: